ssyim/ssyim.github.io/_pages/1_about.md

 social: true
 ---

 Sung Sun Yim is a postdoctoral fellow in Prof. Harris Wang's lab at Columbia University.
-Sung holds B.S. and Ph.D. degrees in Chemical and Biomolecular Engineering from Korea Advanced Institute of Science and Technology (KAIST), where he devised various genetic tools for an industrial microbe, <i>Corynebacterium glutamicum</i>, and utilized them to expand its carbon substrate range towards raw biomass for consolidated bioprocessing.
+Sung holds B.S. and Ph.D. degrees in Chemical and Biomolecular Engineering from Korea Advanced Institute of Science and Technology (KAIST), where he devised various genetic tools for an industrial microbe, <i>Corynebacterium glutamicum</i>, and expanded its carbon substrate range towards raw biomass for integrated biomanufacturing.

-Currently at the Wang lab, Sung is characterizing how gene regulatory elements function across diverse microbes to better understand and predictably manipulate their genetic programs.
-Sung is also engineering cells to record biological events in DNA towards living diagnostics, therapeutics, and digital data storage.
+In the Wang lab, Sung has changed gear a bit and is studying gene regulatory compatibility across diverse microbes to better understand and predictably manipulate microbial communities.
+Sung is also interested in engineering bacterial cells to record their surroundings over time towards living microbial diagnostics and digital data storage devices.